darkfeline/dantalian/doc/dev/libop.rst

 Library is the actual implementation that dantalian provides.
-It implements the following public methods and invariants in addition to those described in BaseFSLibrary (Filename/path conflicts will be resolved according to :ref:`rename_alg`.):
+It implements the following public methods and invariants in addition to those described in :ref:`library class` (Filename/path conflicts will be resolved according to :ref:`rename_alg`.):

 .. note::

    dantalian respects symbolic links to directories outside of the library (Symbolic links to directories *inside* of the library, on the other hand, should always be converted by dantalian.
 Handmade symbolic links to library-internal paths subject to breakage and Armageddon.).

    For simple operations, dantalian will act as though external symlinked directories are a part of the library.
 For complex operations, these external directories will be ignored (This is because dantalian is not really descending symbolic links, but only acting on the directories stored internally.
 This simulates only descending into internal symbolic links.).
 The latter case will be noted below if applicable.

 .. method:: tag(file, tag)
    :noindex: